 At Roma Tre University students can enroll in Post-graduate courses, Specialisation courses, Professional and continuing education courses, State Exams and the Specialisation School for Legal Professions.

-These are advance education courses articulated in I or II level according to the required entry qualification: I level post-graduate courses can be attended by students holding a Bachelor’s Degree ; II level post-graduate courses by students holding a Master’s Degree or a Single Cycle Course Degree.
+These are advance education courses structured in I or II level according to the required entry qualification: I level post-graduate courses can be attended by students holding a Bachelor’s Degree ; II level post-graduate courses by students holding a Master’s Degree or a Single Cycle Course Degree.
 They generally are one-year programmes (60 ECTS).
 At the end of the course, a post-graduate certificate is awarded.

 These are advance education training courses aimed at developing specific professional skills and can be attended by students holding a university degree.
 They usually have a duration of less than one year and involve the assignment of a variable number of ECTS (generally less than 60), At the end of the course, a completion certificate is awarded.